 Department Code of Conduct

 We value the participation of every member of our community and want to ensure everyone has an enjoyable and fulfilling experience, both professionally and personally.
-Accordingly, all members of the UNR Geoscience community are expected to show respect and courtesy to others at all times.
-Our community includes all students, staff, and faculty regardless of employee status; whether visiting UNR activities from the community or another NSHE institution, or resident at UNR; whether part-time or full-time; whether secondary, tertiary, or postgraduate; and including all visitors, guests, volunteers, adjuncts, and emeriti.
-This code of conduct is not a legal document and serves to supplement University-level (student code; faculty code) policies; in cases of ambiguity, College of Science, University, and NSHE policies supercede this document.
-Our general, guiding principle is that no member of the UNR Geoscience community shall take unfair advantage of any other member of the UNR Geoscience community.
-This code of conduct applies in all instances in which you are representing the UNR Geoscience community, including, but not limited to, on campus-activities, field work, attending conferences, and representation of our community online and on social media.
+Accordingly, all members of the University of Nevada, Reno Geoscience community are expected to show respect and courtesy to others at all times.
+Our community includes all students, staff, and faculty regardless of employee status; whether visiting University activities from the community or another NSHE institution, or resident at the University; whether part-time or full-time; whether secondary, tertiary, or postgraduate; and including all visitors, guests, volunteers, adjuncts, and emeriti.
+This code of conduct is not a legal document and serves to supplement University and NSHE policies (e.g., the student code of conduct and employee policies and regulations); in cases of ambiguity, College of Science, University, and NSHE policies supercede this document.
+Our general, guiding principle is that no member of the University Geoscience community shall take unfair advantage of any other member of the University Geoscience community.
+This code of conduct applies in all instances in which you are representing the the University Geoscience community, including, but not limited to, on campus-activities, field work, attending conferences, and representation of our community online and on social media.
 This Code of Conduct is a living document, and we encourage suggestions and feedback for improvement.

 Inclusivity and diversity